-Acclaimed songwriter David Rotheray (Beautiful South) returns with his beautifully crafted new solo album ‘Answer Ballads’ (out 14th October), a collection of songs in which Rotheray, and his collaborators, take twelve classic pop songs and attempt to formulate an ‘Answer Ballad’ for each one.
+Acclaimed songwriter David Rotheray (Beautiful South) returns with his beautifully crafted new solo album ‘Answer Ballads’, a collection of songs in which Rotheray, and his collaborators, take twelve classic pop songs and attempt to formulate an ‘Answer Ballad’ for each one.
 Taking existing fictional characters, from The Police’s “Roxanne” to Elton John’s “Daniel”, who are well-known but simultaneously unknown, Rotheray picks up the story from their perspective, using complete artistic licence.

 The roll call of collaborators on ‘Answer Ballads’ is truly impressive, with a number of familiar names, who worked with Rotheray on his debut album, ‘The Life of Birds’, returning for the new album: Lisa Knapp – former Mojo Folk Album of the Year winner whose new album, ‘Hidden Seam’ is released this September; Radio 2 Folk Awards winner, Eliza Carthy; Kris Drever – who has previously worked with John McCusker and Kate Rusby; former Mercury Music Award nominee Kathryn Williams; Josienne Clarke – one half of the award winning duo Josienne Clarke and Ben Walker, currently receiving wide-spread acclaim for their new ‘Fire & Fortune’ album; BBC Radio 2 Young Folk Award finalist Jackie Oates; celebrated Irish singer/songwriter Gemma Hayes; Devon guitar genius John Smith; Radio 2 Folk Award winner Bella Hardy; pioneering Scottish folk musician Alasdair Roberts; Julie Murphy of Welsh folk innovators Fernhill; folk/country songstress Naomi Bedford, Irish jazz/folk singer Mary Coughlan.